White Knight Chronicles II: Story

-Without the knights, the party are forced to battle Madoras unaided until he is weakened, allowing Cisna to use her power to separate both Leonard and Madoras, causing the Emperor to disperse in the air.
-With Yshrenia defeated everyone returns to Balandor as the fortress begins to crumble under itself and into the ocean.
+Without the knights, the party are forced to battle Madoras unaided until he is weakened, allowing Cisna to use her power to separate Leonard and Madoras, causing the Emperor to disperse into the air.
+With Yshrenia defeated, everyone returns to Balandor as the fortress begins to crumble under itself and into the ocean.
 Leonard, now unbound from the White Knight, places the Ark into storage.

-Although defeated, it is apparent Madoras survived the ordeal and resides in the rift readying himself to return in his own form without need of another's body.
+The end of the game reveals that, although defeated, Madoras survived the ordeal and resides in the rift, readying himself to return in his own form without need of another's body.

 Reception

 White Knight Chronicles II received "mixed" reviews according to the review aggregation website Metacritic.
 Famitsu gave it a score of one eight, one nine and two eights, with the reviewers criticizing the story but praising the updated gameplay features.
 The game sold 107,655 on its first day in sales and 162,289 in the first week, which was below expectations, given first-week sales of the first game.
 GameTrailers said that "It's hard to overlook White Knight Chronicles flaws the second time around.
 The subtle improvements don't have a huge impact on the bottom line, and the game lacks the refinements expected of a sequel.", and Game Informer considered the game to be a "cookie-cutter sequel".
 GameSpot and 411Mania praised the improvements to combat and the multiplayer, but criticized the single-player.

 The A.V.
 Club said that "the rewards for engaging, learning, and conquering Chronicles II are many, especially for those who enjoy falling into the sticky trap of co-operative online role-playing games, where loot is hard-earned with time and skill".
 Digital Spy said that "The quests and upgrades feel poorly applied, meaning the game struggles to establish its true purpose and identity.
 Stripping away all the extra elements brings just a pretty standard JRPG that offers little really to get excited about".